hamidgasmi/training.computerscience.cloud.aws/README.md

 </details>

 <details>
-<summary>VPC Router</summary>
+<summary>Router & Route table</summary>

--It is a virtual routing device that is in each VPC (fully managed by AWS) -It has an interface in every subnet known as the "Subnet+1" address -It is highly available, scalable, and controls data entering and leaving the VPC and its subnets -Route table:
+-It is a virtual routing device that is in each VPC (fully managed by AWS) -It has an interface in every subnet known as the "Subnet+1" address (is it the ENI?)
+-It is highly available, scalable, and controls data entering and leaving the VPC and its subnets -Route table:
 	- It controls what the VPC router does with subnet Outbound traffic